arvidn/libtorrent/docs/settings.rst

 active.
 Torrents that are not auto managed are not counted against these limits.

-``active_limit`` is a hard limit on the number of active torrents.
-This applies even to slow torrents.
+``active_limit`` is a hard limit on the number of active (auto managed) torrents.
+This limit also applies to slow torrents.
+It does not apply to checking torrents.

 ``active_dht_limit`` is the max number of torrents to announce to the DHT.
 By default this is set to 88, which is no more than one